Читать на русском

 Aleksei Kuznetsov

-Doctor of Economics, Senior Research Fellow and Professor in the Department of World Economy and World Finance of the Financial University under the Government of the Russian Federation, RIAC expert
+Doctor of Economics, Senior Research Fellow and Professor at the Department of World Economy and World Finance, Financial University under the Government of the Russian Federation

 The role of BRICS in the global economy is currently limited mainly to the production of strategic raw materials, low and medium value-added manufacturing goods as well as to providing transnational businesses with cheap labor.
 The global financial system is still leveraged by a coalition of developed nations led by the United States.
 Under the current monetary standard, the nations of BRICS do not receive adequate financial compensation that would correspond to their contribution to the real sector in global economy.
 Given the established rules of the international foreign exchange and credit markets, BRICS are, in fact, deprived of the possibility to make settlements and payments in their own currencies in the jurisdictions under their control.
 Essentially, their role in the global financial system is reduced to buying low-yielding bonds of developed nations as a key reserve asset.
 Meanwhile, Western countries have exhausted the possibilities of productive use of “excessive” financial resources accumulated in emerging markets, which leads to the growth of global debt and inflation.